CLICK HERE TO REPORT A PROBLEM ON YOUR STREET

 The City of American Canyon has approximately 110 miles of streets.
 The most cost-effective, long-term method for managing our streets is through a Pavement Management Program (PMP).
 The PMP is comprised of many factors, including miles of streets, current street condition (also known as PCI), proposed maintenance and repairs, and budget.

 When planning for street repair and maintenance, the City considers the surface and subsurface portions of the street.
-Underground work should be done, whenever possible, prior to paving to maximize the life of the street.
+Underground work should be done prior to paving to maximize the life of the street.
+Those considerations and the plan for each street in American Canyon is reflected in this report.

 When it comes to outside organizations, such as PG&E and Comcast, the City does not have control over how these organizations manage maintenance or improvements of their utilities.
 However, the City coordinates maintenance efforts with each organization in order to try to keep our streets in good condition.